 Families might like the self-contained cabins.
 (But the cabins don’t have ocean views.)

-Couples, however, should definitely book one of the beautiful oceanview suites.
+Couples, however, should definitely book one of the beautiful ocean-view suites.

-There are other Rathtrevor Beach accommodations (duplex-style units), but Tigh-Na-Mara is the signature full-service resort – with a spa, restaurant, swimming pool and other amenities.
+But Tigh-Na-Mara is the signature full-service resort – with a spa, restaurant, swimming pool and other amenities.

 On Vancouver Island’s east coast, Parksville is a convenient location for a multi-day trip.